rust-lang/rust/CONTRIBUTING.md

 3. Open a PR to `rust-lang/rust-clippy` and wait for it to get merged (to accelerate the process ping the `@rust-lang/clippy` team in your PR and/or ~~annoy~~ ask them in the [Discord] channel.)
-4. Sync the `rust-lang/rust-clippy` master to the copy of Clippy:
+4. Sync the `rust-lang/rust-clippy` master to the rust-copy of Clippy:
     ```bash
     git checkout -b sync-from-clippy
     git subtree pull -P src/tools/clippy https://github.com/rust-lang/rust-clippy master